ga4gh/data-security/AAI/AAIConnectProfile.md

 where:

-1. The standard JWT payload claims `iss`, `sub`, `iat` are all REQUIRED.
+1. The standard JWT payload claims `iss`, `sub`, `iat`, `exp` are all REQUIRED.

 2.  `jti` is RECOMMENDED.

-3.  `scope` is REQUIRED and MUST NOT contain "openid" as a space-delimited string.
+3.  `scope` is REQUIRED and MUST be a string containing a space-delimited set of scope names. "openid" MUST be included as a scope name.

 4. The payload claims MUST contain at least one GA4GH Claim (`<ga4gh-spec-claims>`).